Pierre Mondou

-Joseph Pierre Mondou (born November 27, 1955) is a former Canadian ice hockey forward.
+Pierre Mondou (born November 27, 1955) is a former Canadian ice hockey forward.

 Mondou played in the National Hockey League from 1977 to 1985.
 During this time, he played for the Montreal Canadiens his entire career.
-He won three Stanley Cups while with the Habs in 1977, 1978 and 1979.
-He passed the 30-goal mark three times, and scored 29 goals one other season.
+He won three Stanley Cups while with Montreal in 1977, 1978 and 1979.
+He passed the 30-goal mark three times and scored 29 goals in one other season.
 His career ended shortly after he was hit in the eye by a high stick from Ulf Samuelsson.
 He later served as a scout for the Canadiens, earning a Stanley Cup ring with the team in 1993, but his name was not included on the Cup.